vikaskumareinstein/ATTinyCore/avr/extras/Ref_ChangePWMFreq.md

 When either of these timers used to generate PWM, which is what they're made for, OCR1C is TOP (though this defaults to 255), while OCR1A, B, and D if present are the output channels.

-For the Tiny x5, you again have two swiches available that impact the frequency.
+For the Tiny x5, you again have two switches available that impact the frequency.
 The Tx61 does as well, but also lets you choose one of the whopping 4 WGMs available; all of these can be done without losing analogWrite().
 Either way, the prescaler is 4 bits now (0 = stopped, otherwise, the prescaler is 2^(n-1))

 The bits are located in TCCR1 on the tiny85:
 ```c